trash/trash.github.io/_posts/2014-07-12-lets-call-it-ripple.md

   feature: ripplepostheader.png
 ---

-So I made a game.
+So I'm making a game.
 Let's call it Ripple.

 It's kind of crazy that I've only been working on the game for two months because a lot has happened in that time.
 240 commits.
 I've written code for the game every single day for 47 days straight.
 A port from full HTML to actual graphics using the Phaser game engine.